 Decision Guide

-Sales recruiter or headhunter: what is the real difference?
+Sales recruiter or headhunter: what is the real difference for intralogistics hires?

 The terms are used interchangeably in conversation.
 They describe different working models.
-This guide is for hiring leaders who want to be clear on what they are buying before they sign an engagement letter.
+This guide is for hiring leaders in the intralogistics industry who want to be clear on what they are buying before they sign an engagement letter.

 When to use this guide